HL7/US-Core/input/pagecontent/screening-and-assessments.md

 </div><!-- new-content -->

  <span class= "bg-warning" markdown= "1">Clients need to understand that data categorization is somewhat subjective.
-The categorization applied by the source may not align with the client's expectations.
-Clients may find it more beneficial to use queries based on a specific code or set of codes or to perform additional client-side filtering of query results.</span><!-- bg-warning -->
+The categorization applied by the source may not align with the Client's expectations.
+Clients may find it more beneficial to use queries based on a specific code or set of codes or to perform additional Client-side filtering of query results.</span><!-- bg-warning -->

 #### Screening and Assessment Codes